 ASMBS Leadership Academy

-The 2nd Annual ASMBS Leadership Academy is a unique career development seminar and workshop for bariatric/advanced GI MIS fellows.
-The 2nd Annual event will take place November 9th and 10th, 2022, in San Antonio, TX.
+The ASMBS 2023 Leadership Academy is a unique career development seminar and workshop for bariatric/advanced GI MIS fellows.
+The ASMBS 2023 Leadership Academy will take place October 4th and 5th, 2023, in New Orleans, LA.
 Invited attendees will have the opportunity to learn from esteemed faculty, ASMBS Executive Committee members, their peers, and industry experts.
 The program will provide young surgeons with tools they’ll need to successfully navigate life after fellowship and prepare them to become leaders in their practices, communities, and the field as a whole.

-ASMBS will also host the ASMBS 2022 Weekend Meeting, following the 2nd Annual ASMBS Leadership Academy, on November 11th-12th, 2022, with reduced registration to fellows.
+ASMBS will also host the ASMBS 2023 Weekend Meeting, following the ASMBS 2023 Leadership Academy, on October 5th-7th, 2023, with reduced registration to fellows.

 ASMBS is grateful for the support of our industry sponsors